SAP-samples/partner-reference-application/Tutorials/43-Multi-Tenancy-Features-Observability.md

     #...
     ```

    The parameters `ingest_otlp` and `backend` allow the ingestion of OpenTelemetry data and backend/API access to the SAP Cloud Logging service.
-They are explained in the [SAP Cloud Logging configuration documentation](https://pages.github.tools.sap/perfx/cloud-logging-service/documentation/configuration/).
+They are explained in the [Configuration Parameters](https://help.sap.com/docs/cloud-logging/cloud-logging/configuration-parameters) document of the SAP Cloud Logging service on the SAP Help Portal.

 2. Add service bindings to all modules that create logs in the SAP Cloud Logging service.
 For the Poetry Slam Manager, the SAP Cloud Logging service instance is bound to the service module, MTX module, and approuter.
     ```yml